Mago281/Pandas-Project/README.md

 ### School Summary

-A detailed breakdown of each school's performance metrics was presented, shedding light on crucial aspects such as passing grades and overall performance.
+A detailed breakdown of each school's performance metrics was presented, shedding light on crucial aspects such as passing grades and overall performance:

-Performed the necessary calculations and then created a DataFrame that `summarised key metrics about each school`:
 <br>